 Snails require calcium to thrive.
 Without calcium, the health of their shells will suffer.
 They will fall sick, and the stress will make them more challenging to control.
 You can prevent this from happening by giving the snails foods like kale and spinach that have calcium.

 You can also add cuttlebone and other calcium-rich commercial products to the water.
-I personally use the DreamDealsSG 100 Pieces Tourmaline Balls (link to Amazon), which I scatter across the tank.
-For a pretty low price, you’re getting 100 pieces, which will last forever.
+I personally use the JOR Tourmaline Balls (link to Amazon), which I scatter across the tank.
+For a pretty low price, you’re getting 20 pieces, which last for a long time.

 4. Feed Your Snails Properly